by Catherine Pratt

 And you don’t know what to do about it or you just don’t have the energy to do anything about it.
 If you're in this state, the more you watch TV, the more listless you're going to become.

 "If you're afraid to be alone, it means you're afraid of your thoughts.
 If you loved your thoughts, you would love to be alone anywhere with them; you wouldn't have to turn on the radio when you get in the car, or the TV when you get home.
 The way you relate to your thoughts - that's what you bring to every relationship you have, including the one with yourself." - Byron Katie

 It's an excellent book.
 If you're afraid of your thoughts, pick up a copy of this book and you'll be amazed at how quickly those frightening thoughts no longer have any control over you.
 You'll get your life back.

 One way to learn an amazing amount about yourself is to stop completely from watching TV for a set period of time.
 You’ll learn way more than you ever did by watching TV.
 See if any of the above points suddenly become apparent.

-Plus, think about it, when you’re 80 years old, do you want to look back at your life and know that the only thing you’ve learnt is that you knew who the reality tv show winner was every year running?
-Or do you want to think back on your own life experiences and smile?
+Plus, think about it, when you’re 80 years old, do you want to look back at your life and know that the only thing you’ve learned is that you vaguely remember some of the reality TV show winners?

 Ready to take the challenge?